 Born Clinic doctors often use implants as the preferred method of estrogen replacement therapy for those who have had a hysterectomy.
 Two small estrogen pellets are placed under the skin of the abdomen to provide long-term hormone replacement.
 Implants are repeated at intervals determined by individual requirements.

 Premenstrual Syndrome (PMS)

-PMS is any combination of emotional and/or physical symptoms that occur cyclically in women before menstruation and regress or disappear during or shortly after menstruation begins.
+PMS is any combination of emotional and/or physical symptoms that occur cyclically before menstruation and regress or disappear during or shortly after menstruation begins.

-Symptoms may include behavorial, emotional and appetite changes as well as headaches, stomach upsets and fatigue.
-Studies have indicated that as many as 30 to 40 percent of women in their reproductive years may suffer PMS symptoms severe enough to disrupt their life style.
+Symptoms may include behavioral, emotional, and appetite changes as well as headaches, stomach upsets, and fatigue.
+Studies have indicated that as many as 30 to 40 percent of women in their reproductive years may suffer PMS symptoms severe enough to disrupt their lifestyle.

-At the Born Clinic, we have found that just reassuring victims of PMS that it is not “all in their heads” is the first step toward successful treatment!
-Since PMS sufferers are often found to have Vitamin B and other deficiencies, nutritional supplements may be prescribed.
-Since alternation of the estrogen / progesterone ratio contributes to PMS problems, hormone therapy is often instituted.
-These approaches, plus others which might be called for by individual circumstances, usually allow women to avoid the monthly disruption of their lives that PMS have caused.
+At Born Clinic, we have found that just reassuring victims of PMS that it is not “all in their heads” is the first step toward successful treatment.
+Since PMS sufferers are often found to have Vitamin B and other deficiencies, nutritional supplements may be prescribed, and because alternation of the estrogen / progesterone ratio contributes to PMS problems, hormone therapy is often instituted.
+These approaches, in addition to others which might be called for under individual circumstances, usually allow women to avoid the monthly disruption of their lives that PMS has caused.

 – Mark B.